 The district is also served by railway line which runs north-south near the main road of this district.
 Rahim Yar Khan is connected with rest of the country by air.

 There are many places of interest which attract tourists.
 Fort Darawar is one attraction that is situated in the middle of desert Cholistan.
+Bhong mosque is also very famous and attract the tourist situated in Bhong some 30km away in the north west of R y khan district.

 Energy Sources